RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-04-beaglebone-black-ubuntu-ruby-rails-part-2.markdown

 My guess: The image file was designed to be as small as possible in order to minimize download time.
 I plan to test this theory by creating a new image with a larger partition size and a pre-installed GUI.
 If the test is successful, results will be posted on this blog.
 If the mission fails, then the secretary will disavow any knowledge...

-To re-size the partition, use the `fdisk` utility as follows:
+To re-size the partition, start with the `fdisk` utility...

 ```bash
 $